gmrandazzo/libscientific/paper.md

 The library includes several multivariate analysis algorithms, such as principal component analysis (PCA), partial least squares regression (PLS), consensus principal component analysis (CPCA), multiblock principal component analysis, and multiblock partial least squares (UPLS).
-Libscientific also includes several other tools to analyze data, such as cluster analysis using KMeans Hierarchical clustering and other methods to run linear algebra calculations.
+Libscientific also includes several other tools to analyze data, such as cluster analysis using K-Means Hierarchical clustering and other methods to run linear algebra calculations.
-The library also provides a python foreign function to be used inside python scripts.
+The library also provides a Python foreign function to be used inside Python scripts.

 # Statement of need

 The library is designed to be easy to use and can be integrated into any C or C++ project.
-Additionally, libscientific comes with a foreign function Python bindings, making it accessible within Python scripts and easier to perform data analysis tasks.
+Additionally, Libscientific comes with a foreign function Python bindings, making it accessible within Python scripts and easier to perform data analysis tasks.
-One of the main advantages of libscientific is its performance and scalability.
+One of the main advantages of Libscientific is its performance and scalability.
 This means that large data sets can be analyzed quickly and efficiently, making it an ideal choice for applications where speed is critical.
-The library depends only on lapack for SVD and eigenvalues decomposition and can be easily integrated into embedded systems.
+The library depends only on LAPACK for SVD and eigenvalues decomposition and can be easily integrated into embedded systems.
 The current library version is 1.5.2, and here is a list of the current library features:

 * Principal Component Analysis (PCA)